ismailman/react-spho/README.md

 The (hopefully) easiest to use animation library for React for interactive applications.

 **Note: This is a dual license library.
 A free license is available for use in free open source projects.
-Commercial projects require a separate paid license.** The cost is not a lot so don't let the paid portion prevent you from learning about the library.
+Commercial projects require a separate paid license.** The cost is not a lot (starts at $50 for small companies and goes up to $1000 for organizations with > $10M revenue per year) so don't let the paid portion prevent you from learning about the library.

 Quick example of how it works: